Skip to main content

 ROI Analysis

 The University of Texas Rio Grande Valley has an in-state tuition of $9,859.
 One year after graduation, the median earnings are $34,758.
-Five years after graduation, earnings increase to $35,812, and ten years after graduation, earnings increase to $49,620.
-The median debt for graduates is $12,950.
+Five years after graduation, earnings increase to $35,812, and ten years after graduation, earnings are $49,620.
+The median debt for graduates is $12,950, and 25.6% of students receive financial aid.

 Generated from College Scorecard & IPEDS data